frankhjung/article-quickcheck/quickcheck.md

 ## Generators

 Random values are produced using *generators*.
 These are specific functions that produce a random value.
-Some common generators are used to manufacture Booleans, numeric types (e.g. floats, ranges of integers), characters and strings.
+Some common generators are used to manufacture booleans, numeric types (e.g. floats, ranges of integers), characters and strings.
 Both [QuickCheck](http://hackage.haskell.org/package/QuickCheck) and [JUnit-QuickCheck](https://pholser.github.io/junit-quickcheck/) provide many